celikgumusdag/mochajs-automation/README.md

 ------------
 This example project helps you understand MochaJS and NodeJs automation

+#### Mocha

+Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
+Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.

 You can find more information in this webpage: https://www.mochajs.org

 You can find more example in this repository: https://github.com/mochajs/mocha